 There’s a lot of responsibility when leading a project.
-You’ll want to hone those leadership skills to razor sharpness, because they’ll be challenged constantly.
+You’ll want to hone those leadership skills to razor-sharpness because they’ll be challenged constantly.
 If you have the right tools, though, you’ll be up to any challenge.
-ProjectManager.com is a cloud-based project management tool that supports your leadership through every phase of the project, from planning, monitoring to reporting.
+ProjectManager is an online project management tool that supports your leadership through every phase of the project, from planning and monitoring to reporting.
 Try our award-winning software today with this free 30-day trial.